Writing: Mrs Burgess & Mrs Wright

 - To promote and develop children’s enjoyment and enthusiasm for Reading, Writing, Spelling and Oracy through exciting, practical, first-hand learning and opportunities to apply their skills and knowledge across the curriculum and make connections in their learning.

 - To ensure that the statutory requirements of the National Curriculum for English are taught well and applied across all areas of the curriculum.

 - Knowledge of key skills in phonics, reading, spelling, handwriting, grammar, punctuation and oracy; including developing the use of subject specific and broad vocabulary, are embedded and built on sequentially across the school.

 - Monitoring schedule and Flick and Fix monitoring used to ensure consistency in planning, books and assessment which is securely good and increasingly outstanding when triangulated.

-- To develop pupils’ confidence and skills in phonics, reading, spelling, handwriting, grammar, punctuation and oracy including developing the use of subject specific and broad vocabulary, to underpin their access to the Whitby Heath Way and make connections in their learning.
+- To develop pupils’ confidence and skills in phonics, reading, spelling, handwriting, grammar, punctuation and oracy including developing the use of subject specific and broad vocabulary and make connections in their learning.

 - All children to have Target Time sessions focused on grammar, punctuation, spelling and handwriting skills which further improves their level of engagement and achievement in English.